 This year we are also asking virtual participants to register so that we can keep track of how many people are participating in total.

 If you aren’t able or don’t want to join a guided group hike or paddle, you can still participate – virtually!

 How to participate:

 No!
 The Hike-A-Thon is free for all participants, thanks to generous support from our sponsors.
 However, donations are greatly appreciated and may be made at the time of registration to help support this and other LGLC events.
 In addition to the free shirt provided with Early-Bird Registrations, there is other event merchandise that may be purchased through the LGLC online store.

 You can register as many people as you have in your group (so long as spots are available), but will need to provide names for all.
 As the registrar, you will be the primary contact for everyone you include.
 If someone in your group would prefer to receive information directly, they should register themselves.

-Each site has limited space.
+Each site has limited space, especially this year.
 If the form doesn’t allow you to register the number of people you’d like, it means there aren’t enough spots available at that site.
 Please choose another site to fit your full group, or you could choose to split up into several groups.